SA-Msweli/triage_bios_ai/docs/ARCHITECTURE.md

 ## System Architecture Overview

 Triage-BIOS.ai follows a clean, layered architecture designed for scalability, testability, and maintainability.
-The system is built using Flutter for cross-platform compatibility and integrates with IBM watsonx.ai for AI-powered triage decisions.
+The system is built using Flutter for cross-platform compatibility and integrates with Google Gemini AI for AI-powered triage decisions.

 ## Architecture Diagram